aicenter/ShoDi/README.md

 ![banner](banner2.jpeg)

 This project implements multiple methods for shortest distance computation in directed weighted graphs that leverage preprocessing of the graph to provide fast shortest distance queries.
+The implemented methods for shortest distance computation are:

+- Contraction Hierarchies,
-The implemented methods are Contraction Hierarchies, Transit Node Routing (based on Contraction Hierarchies), Transit Node Routing with Arc Flags (extension of Transit Node Routing) and Distance Matrix computation.
+- Transit Node Routing (based on Contraction Hierarchies),
+- Transit Node Routing with Arc Flags (extension of Transit Node Routing), and
+- Distance Matrix.

 Besides that, the API also contains standard algrithms for providing shortest distance queries without preprocessing the graph: Dijkstra and A*.

 Below, you can see a comparison of the speed and memory requirements of the implemented methods on two real-world graphs.